 Prior to that I was living a very busy and active life.
 I was a single Mum to a teenager with Cystic Fibrosis, dealing with regular hospital appointments in Worcester and Birmingham and a daily treatment regime of medications and physiotherapy.
 I was volunteering for Citizens Advice locally, working as a gateway assessor, full adviser, training assistant and starting up and running what is now a quarterly, international social media campaign, showcasing the work of Citizens Advice across the world (check out #CABLive on Twitter if you’re interested).
 I enjoyed walking, swimming, pilates, kick boxing, Zumba and salsa classes; I also organised several large salsa parties in the West Midlands and the South East, raising money for various different charities and I even did a skydive for the Cystic Fibrosis Trust.

 Life was good, better than it had been for years and for the first time in a long time I was excited about the future!
 But in September 2012 that all changed, just days after receiving a national award for my social media work for Citizens Advice, I came down with an acute bout of vertigo and my health went rapidly downhill from there.

-This blog is about my journey, me learning how to grieve for me, the person I was, the life I had, the future I was planning and about me learning how to accept the new “normal” and how to make the best of my life with my current limitations.
+This blog is about my journey, learning how to grieve for me, the person I was, the life I had, the future I was planning and about learning how to accept the new “normal”, how best to manage my symptoms and how to make the most of my life with my current limitations.